 Diversity is one of the key benefits of the affiliate channel, with a vast ecosystem and mix of publishers available you should be able to build a really strong base of affiliates.
 If all your sales come from one partner or partner type you leave yourself open to risk.

-A) If that one affiliate partner stops performing you have lost a vast % of your programme and expected results
+a) If that one affiliate partner stops performing you have lost a vast % of your program and expected results

-B) By over relying on one partner type, i.e. if you only work with voucher partners, your programme becomes incredibly limited and likely not incremental.
+b) By over-reliance on one partner type, i.e. if you only work with voucher partners, your programme becomes incredibly limited and likely not incremental as a lot of these partners will be engaging the same type of customer.

-Knowing where your sales are coming from and how they are being driven is the sign of a well managed programme.
+Knowing where your sales are coming from and how they are being driven is a sign of a well-managed programme.
 If you are reviewing your list of partners and you are unable to clearly understand how you are being promoted from the information provided - either in an affiliate profile or by asking that partner - then that should be your sign to investigate further!

 Check 4: You are engaging new partners and testing